 Many Virginia Tech grads end up living in Washington, DC, deeming it the most popular city for former students of this school.
-It is no surprise that Roanoke, Va., which hands out the biggest paychecks (the average salary is $75K), is another of the most popular spots for former Virginia Tech students.
-Among popular cities, the lowest average pay is found in Blacksburg at around $45K.
-Regardless of salary, a large portion of Virginia Polytechnic Institute and State University grads opt to live in the area following graduation.
-Nearby Richmond, Va. is also a top pick for Virginia Tech grads, as is Alexandria, Va.
+It is no surprise that Roanoke, Va., which hands out the biggest paychecks (the average salary is approximately $75K), is another of the most popular spots for former Virginia Tech students.
+Virginia Polytechnic Institute and State University grads are so loyal to Blacksburg that a sizable number choose to stay after graduating, despite median salary there ranking lowest among popular cities ($44K).
+Graduates of Virginia Tech also relocate to Richmond, Va., which is not far away, and Mclean, Va.

 Benefits and Perks